Peterpiotr/siguren-documentation/sphinx-tools-demo-page.rst

    * - **2**
      -

-The :mechpart:`worm wheel` is single-helix.
+The worm wheel is single-helix.

 I have footnoted a first item [#f1]_ and second item [#f2]_.
 This also references the second item [#f2]_.